goopscoop/nbgunsmith/README.md

 ## HTML

 Only the `index.html` file lives in the root of the project.
 All other HTML files will live in `/pages/` in order to keep the root tidy.

+## `/site/`

+The `/site/` directory holds template HTML files provided by the theme purchased.
+These files are to remain unmodified so that they may be used as a reference.
+Eventually, the use of templates should render these files obsolete.